6 days from 1635 € per participant

 The slopes may have some short steep passages.
 You should be at ease with ski touring techniques and skiing on all types of snow.
 We may also ski on glacier terrain.
 You should master uphill kick turns without hesitation.

-Good to know: if you don't have the level required, the guide will be able to ask you to leave for the well-being of the rest of the group if necessary.
+Good to know: if you don't have the level required, the guide may ask you to leave the group for your own safety, that of the group or the well-being of the group as a whole.
 If any doubt, please do not hesitate to ask us !

 5 to 8 participants